Sakgulat/sql-datawarehouse-project/README.md

 - **Data Sources**: Import Data from 2 source system (ERP & CRM) provided as CSV files.
 - **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
 - **Integration**: Combine both sources into single, user-friendly data model designed for analytical queries.
-- **Scope**: focus on the latest dataset only; historization of data is not required.
+- **Scope**: Focus on the latest dataset only; historization of data is not required.
 - **Documentation**: Provide clear documentation of the data model to support both business stakeholder & analytics teams.

 ### BI: Analytics & Reporting (Data Analytics)